tauh33dkhan/hash-cracking-using-hashcat/README.md

 # Hash cracking using hashcat

-I did some testing to crack NTLM hash without any prior knowledge of password policy I used all small case,uppercase and special characters (!@#$%^&*) to crack hash of "password"  which has 8 char as we don't know the password length we can try to bruteforce it by trying all combination of 8 char password then 9,10,12 so when I tried it hashcat showed that it will take 1 day 6 hours to try all combination but cracked it in about 3 sec with speed of 5900 MH/S on my hardware.
+I did some testing to crack NTLM hash without any prior knowledge of password policy I used all small case,uppercase and special characters to crack hash of "password"  which has 8 char as we don't know the password length we can try to bruteforce it by trying all combination of 8 char password then 9,10,12 so on.. when I tried it hashcat showed that it will take 1 day 6 hours to try all combination but cracked it in about 3 sec with speed of 4800 MH/s on my hardware.

 ```
 > cat hash